 Smartphones and smart devices have advanced significantly in the last few years.
-The developments in screen technology, processing power, mobile apps, wireless connectivity, and overall functionality make smartphones as “super computers” in our pockets.
+The developments in screen technology, processing power, mobile apps, wireless connectivity, eSIM APIs and overall functionality make smartphones as “super computers” in our pockets.
 Some modern cellphones are even powerful enough to replace a laptop entirely.

 Nowadays more smartphone manufacturers are preparing for the next wave of always-connected users with eSIMs.
 An age-old piece of technology, SIM cards used to be the biggest hassle when connecting to cellular networks.
 The troubles of needing to carry multiple phones, being locked to carriers, and having to swap out your SIM card for another SIM carrier is about to be a thing of the past.
 Thanks to eSIM technology, mobile users now have more options to access wireless services in digital ways and on demand.